 Save the Giraffes

-Habitat degradation and loss is a major factor in the decline of populations.
+Habitat degradation is a major factor in the decline of populations.
 These issues arise from an increasing human population and conversion of land to agriculture and man-made structures, including buildings and roads.

 Giraffes are also hunted for their meat, demanded by local communities.
-In some African cultures, giraffe tails are also used in jewellery as “good luck” charms.
+In some African cultures, giraffe tails are also used as “good luck” charms.

-The population overall has declined 40 percent in 30 years, and there are now approximately 68,000 left in the wild.
+The populations have declined 30% over just15 years and in some areas as much as s95%.
+There are now approximately 117,000 giraffes left in the wild.
 The remaining herds are fragmented and face a multitude of threats, from habitat loss to poaching.

-Conservation efforts to save giraffes are largely focused around habitat protection and anti-poaching campaigns.
-Efforts are underway to reforest key areas with acacia trees – a favourite of the giraffe.
+Conservation efforts to save giraffes are largely focused on habitat protection and anti-poaching campaigns.
+Efforts are underway to reforest key areas with acacia trees – a favorite of the giraffe.

-Education and outreach programmes are underway in all the countries where giraffes are still found.
-The value of giraffes for tourism and ecosystems is being taught to local people and behaviour change programmes are underway.
+Education and outreach programs are underway in all the countries where giraffes are still found.
+The value of giraffes for tourism and ecosystems is being taught to local people and behaviour change programs are underway.

 Further scientific research is needed to improve the understanding of the requirements of the four species of giraffe and identify the key threats.